justinrgarrard/world-of-naevis.net/docs/gear/adventuring_gear/medical.md

 >
 > A collection of splints, salves, and antivenoms.
 A pack can be used during a short rest by someone proficient in the medicine skill.
 >
-> The pack neutralizes non-magical poisons and restores a number of hit dice equal to the user's proficiency bonus, after which it is consumed.
+> The pack neutralizes non-magical poisons and restores an expended hit die for up to six people.
+After use, it is consumed.